Andrewwango/neo4j-demos/README.md

 This demo compares classification using a tabular dataset vs using a graph dataset.
 Using Neo4j and the Graph Data Science libraries, we show that modelling the data using a graph allows us to achieve better classification accuracy!

 The problem studied is classifying a dataset of academic papers into categories using the [Cora dataset](https://paperswithcode.com/dataset/cora).
+Read the full tutorial here: ["Comparing ML using tabular vs graph data models with the Cora dataset"](https://andrewwango.github.io/neo4j-demos/rendered/cora/demo.html).

 <p align="center" width="100%">
     <img src="cora/assets/cora_overview.png" width="70%"/>